thechicagoreporter/doj_tracker/README.md

 Run the local development server
 --------------------------------

+Running the local development server happens by running an [npm script](https://docs.npmjs.com/misc/scripts):

     npm start

 This should open a browser window with the URL http://localhost:8080/.

+Be sure to check the configuration section below to see more about the environment variables you'll need to set to provide configuration for the script.
+You'll likely want to source some environment variables first, like this:

+    sh -ac '. ./.env; npm start'

 You may get the error: /usr/bin/env: ‘node’: No such file or directory.
 This may be because the package manager installed it under nodejs.
 In which case do a symlink: